rolling-scopes-school/tasks/tasks/calculator(LT).md

 Failure to host your solution and/or not providing a correct link to the hosted solution will result in 0 points!

 **IMPORTANT!!!**
-Do not use the eval ()!
-Using eval will award you a total of 1 points (a passing score), regardless of any other functionality implemented
+Do not use the eval() or the Function constructor!
+Using any of those will award you a total of 1 points (a passing score), regardless of any other functionality implemented

 ## Assessment criteria
 If the task is fully completed, and no defects are found by reviwer, you are awarded **100 points**.
 This concerns your solutions HTML, CSS, JS.